 A wide range of tanager species have been imported over the decades, and many aviculturists are successful in breeding them.
 Several tanager species are sexually dimorphic which helps greatly in establishing true pairs.

 Tanagers are very active, flitting about constantly so enclosures need to be large enough for them to move about.
 The smaller sized tanagers can be housed in cockatiel and larger cages, or in aviaries (indoor or out).
-Male tanagers can become murderous to other male tanagers and other bird small birds when in breeding condition so only one pair is recommend per flight unless the aviary is quite large.
+Unfortunately male tanagers can become murderous to other male tanagers of any species, and even other small birds, when in breeding condition so only one tanager pair is recommended per flight unless the aviary is quite large.

 Blue Grey Tanagers

 One of the most commonly available and beautiful of the tanagers is the Blue Grey Tanager.
-It is one of the larger species but more mild mannered than most even when breeding.
+It is one of the larger species but more mild mannered than most, even when breeding.
 We have had no aggression problems breeding this species in mixed species aviaries.
-However male Blue Grey Tanagers need to be housed separately still.
+However male Blue Grey Tanagers need to be housed separately from each other still.

-There are several different races or subspecies of this tanager that have varied body and wing coloration.
+There are several different races or subspecies of this tanager, and they have varied body and wing coloration.
 Some people are not aware of the different races and think the birds are sexually dimorphic.
-However this is incorrect; coloration differences is a race issue, not a gender one.
-Some races are more bluish and have white shoulders and wing bars while others are more greenish and have light bluish shoulders.
+However this is incorrect; coloration differences are a race issue, not a gender one.
+Some races are more bluish with white shoulders and wing bars while others are more greenish with light bluish shoulders.
 Breeders should try to match races when setting up pairs to avoid hybridizing.